Cointopay/Joomla/README.md

 # Joomla VirtueMart Cointopay Plugin

-Cointopay plugin: Virtuemart on top of the Joomla CMS enables your e-commerce!
+Cointopay plugin: Virtuemart on top of Joomla CMS enables your e-commerce!

 ## Install

-Sign up for Cointopay account at <https://cointopay.com>
+Sign up for a Cointopay account at <https://cointopay.com>

 ### Via Extension Manager